Kei-Luna/LunaGC_5.3.0/README.md

   .\gradlew.bat jar
   ```

-  *If you are wondering, the first command is to set up the environment while the 2nd one is for building the server JAR file.*

 - **For Linux**:

   ```bash
   chmod +x gradlew
   ./gradlew jar
   ```

-  *If you are wondering, the first command is to make the file executeable and for the rest refer to the windows explanation.*

 ### You can find the output JAR in the project root folder.